 Pvt.
 Raymond Jospeh McCreanor

 What is known as Pvt.
-Raymond J. McCreanor was that he was born on March 7,
+Raymond J. McCreanor was that he was born on March 7, 1917, in Warren,

 Ohio.
 He was the son of Frank & Rose McCreanor.
 With his two sisters and four brothers, he was raised

 at 243 Lowell Avenue Northeast in Warren.
 He graduated high school and worked at a steel mill as an

 After a leave home, he traveled west, by train, to San Francisco.
 There, his company was taken by ferry to Angel Island.
 During his stay, he was inoculated and received a physical.

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1 to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 The morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor just ten hours earlier.
 They were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.

 All morning, the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the tankers hears planes approaching the airfield from the north.
 When bombs began exploding on the runways, they knew the planes were Japanese.